IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 Open questions
-- motivations of the Council to replace Fate
+- ==motivations of the Council to replace Fate
 	- how is the Council escaping its past - something bad happened bc of fate and the leader is unwilling to face up to it. related to elemental surges? trying to rewrite fate to cover up past mistake?
 	- maybe the bad guy is a reincarnation/sth of someone from the cataclysm? forcing the world to face its past
-- how is Kevara escaping its past
 - how to tie elemental magic into the web - remnants of the before?
 - cosmology of apostasy wrt the cataclysm, Fate

-relation to wild surge elemental magic - remnants of the before? why is the council encroaching on Kevara?
-What do they achieve by Luca gaining power? has to do with Kevar and Arda, something in the catacombs (too similar to labyrinth)?

 Central tensions
 - running from the past